stefanasandei/website/src/pages/posts/ccna.md

 Wireless:

 - types: WiFi, Bluetooth, WiMax, Zigbee
+- WLAN: IEEE 802.11
+- Ethernet: IEEE 802.3
+- WPAN (bluetooth, rfid): IEEE 802.15

 Bit encodings:

 - NRZ = Non-Return to Zero, 1 when a certain voltage is exceeded, otherwise 0
 - Manchester = map a voltage range (-v to +v) from 0 to 1

+## Data link layer

+Responsibilities:

+- controlls the enviorment access (wireless, copper or optic cables)
+- detects errors
+- recieves data from layer 3
+- works with frames

+Sublayers:

+- LLC = Logical Link Control (software, communicates with layer 3); IEEE 802.2
+- MAC = Media Access Control (hardware, works with layer 1); 802.3, 802.11, 802.15

+LAN Topologies:

+- LAN = local area network
+- star, bus, ring

+WAN Topologies:

+- WAN = wide area network
+- Point to point, hub and spoke, mesh

+Enviorment types:

+- Half duplex (one way communication)
+- Full duplex (two channels, for communication and receiving)

+Wireless is half duplex.

+### Ethernet

+MAC Address: switch

+IP Address: router

+Mac Address:

+- burned in
+- 48 bits
+- unique
+- examples: OUI (organizational unique id) + VA (vendor assigned)

+Types of MAC addresses:

+- Broadcast (FF:FF:FF:FF:FF:FF)
+- Multicast (01:00:5E:XX:XX:XX)
+- Unicast

+Ethername frame:

+- header
+- destination address
+- source address
+- type
+- data
+- FCS

+Address Resolution Protocol (ARP):

+- IP to MAC mappings
+- timer
+- command: "shop ip arp"

+Switches:

+- don't have an ARP table (for now :D)
+- routers use ARP, switches use CAM
+- they use the CAM table
+- CAM = Content Addressable Memory, aka the brain of a switch
+- the CAM table has MACs to interfaces mappings
+- "show mac-address-table"

+CAM Algorithm:

+- source MAC: is the MAC in the table?
+  - yes: resets the timer to 300
+  - no: add the new MAC address with the coresponding port (e.g. Fa0/1)
+- destination MAC: is the MAC in the table?
+  - yes: send the frame on the coresponding port
+  - no: flooding (sends back on all interfaces except the source one)

+Buffering methods:

+- port based: each port has its own queue
+- shared memory: ports share the same memory space